Comcast all-too-clearly cans Olbermann.

 The emperor’s favorite columnist: Sadly for you and your whole family, “The Emperor’s New Clothes” may be Hans Christian Andersen’s most contemporary fable.
 Quite frequently, people simply can’t see lunacy, even as it stands before them—if the lunacy in question involves a famous authority figure.

 We thought of Andersen when we read Maureen Dowd’s Sunday column.
 Dowd is the most famous columnist at our most influential newspaper—and she’s been visibly crazy for years.
-Continue reading What He Just Said: The Brilliant Bob Somerby on the Madness of Maureen Dowd

 In the spring of 2007 a tiny military contractor with a slender track record went shopping for a precious Beltway commodity.